 Our Analysis and Test Results

 Lezyne makes a broad range of GPS enabled cycling computers in their current product line that are all packed with features and offered at very competitive prices.
-In fact, the $140 Micro C GPS we tested fall around the middle of that range that maxes out at $200 for the Mega XL (also tested).
+In fact, the Micro C GPS we tested fall around the middle of that range that maxes out near two C-notes for the Mega XL (also tested).
 The C stands for color, and the small unit has a color screen, while most of the other models in Lezyne's range do not.
-With virtually all the same features, smartphone integration, and versatility as our Best Buy Award winning Super GPS Enhanced, the Micro C GPS is a powerful computer in an incredibly compact and lightweight package.
+With virtually all the same features, smartphone integration, and versatility as the Super GPS Enhanced, the Micro C GPS is a powerful computer in an incredibly compact and lightweight package.

 In fact, the Micro C GPS weighs in a full 30g lighter than any of the other GPS enabled models we tested.
 This reduction in size and weight doesn't reduce the number of features or connectivity; it does, however, result in a smaller screen and a somewhat shorter battery life.
 When paired with Lezyne's companion app the Micro C GPS features turn by turn navigation, Live Tracking, and Strava Live segments, and it is ANT+, and Bluetooth Smart enabled to pair with all your sensors including electronic drivetrains.
 If you're on a budget and you count every gram, then look no further.